KittyViolet/KittyViolet.github.io/README.md

-A little project im working on using javascript,HTML,CSS :3
+A little project im working on using AI javascript,HTML,CSS :3